 Russian Kotleti Recipe for Delicious Deep Fried Russian Chicken Meat Patties

-This Russian kotleti recipe will make you delicious Russian-style minced chicken patties that are similar to those my baboushka made that I grew up eating in my grandparents’ red brick home in Blacktown in the western suburbs of Sydney in the 1970s and again during my early university years in the mid-Eighties.
-I’ve called these Russian ‘style’ as I’ve tweaked the recipe a little.
+This Russian kotleti recipe will make you delicious Russian-style minced chicken patties that are similar to those my baboushka made that I grew up eating in my grandparents’ red brick home in Blacktown in the western suburbs of Sydney in the 1970s.

 If there was a big gang of us arriving for a Russian Christmas or Easter feast or one of the countless long Sunday lunches that turned into dinners – baba and papa, mum and dad, my two uncles and their girlfriends and later wives, maybe a priest or my grandparents’ friends or neighbours; years later, my husband Terence, and occasionally a friend I’d invite to join us – then the kotleti would be served in a casserole dish at the centre of the dining table.

-Along with the Russian pelmeni and vareniki, salads and cabbage rolls, everyone would help themselves.
-We’d take a bit of everything soon after sitting down and then during the course of an afternoon that would often extend into the evening, we’d replenish our plates with a bit of this and that, in between vodka and beer, conversations, tales and reminiscences.
+Everyone would help themselves to the kotleti, along with Russian pelmeni and vareniki, salads and cabbage rolls.
+We’d take a bit of everything soon after sitting down and then during the course of an afternoon that would often extend into the evening, we’d replenish our plates with a bit of this and that, in between vodka shots and beer, conversations, tales and reminiscences.

 If it was a small group of immediate family members, perhaps only papa, baba and myself if I’d trekked out to Blacktown on the train from inner-city Sydney for a night or two as I did during my first two years at university, then baba might serve us individually, plating the kotleti with creamy mashed potatoes and her Russian garden salad.
 She would always send me home with any leftover kotleti, along with a dozen piroshki or so wrapped up in tea towels to keep them warm for the train ride home.

 I’ll share the piroshki recipe in the next post.
-I’m also going to share more on Russian cuisine and Russian culinary history and the connections with the cuisines of Ukraine and other countries of the former Russian empire and Soviet Union in future posts.
+I’m also going to share more about Russian cuisine and Russian culinary history and the connections with the cuisines of Ukraine and other countries that share a passion for home-cooked food and connecting over shared meals with family and friends.
+Because we’re all about the things that bring us together, not drive us apart.
 But first, my Russian kotleti recipe.